-There are a few informations on the composition label:
+There are a few point of information on the composition labels:

-- Symbol of clothing care: How to wash and care for your clothes to keep them in good conditions for as long as possible.
+- Symbol of clothing care: How to wash and care for your clothes to keep them in good condition for as long as possible.

 1 - Type of materials and proprieties

 Polyester is one of the most well-known fabrics in sportswear.
 It's very light and breathable, which makes it ideal for sports.
 It's attractive because of its stretch power, rip-resistance, and quick-drying properties.
 Even after a lot of washing, it does not shrink.